-The 1st Phase or First Licensing round opened in 1969 with 8 blocks being awarded, then 2nd licensing round opened in 1972 with 9 blocks being awarded.
+The 1st Phase or First Licensing round opened in 1969 with 8 blocks being awarded, the 2nd licensing round opened in 1972 with 9 blocks being awarded.
 The Kudu Gas discovery (Kudu 9A-1) was drilled during this time by Chevron, Regent and SOEKOR in the Orange Basin.
 With the UN sanctions from later 1970’s no further exploration for hydrocarbons was done by international operators.
 During that time, all drilling rights were then transferred to SWAKOR (nascent national oil company).
-However, 1987-1988 the 2nd Phase of exploration began with SWAKOR, the predecessor company of the present National Oil Company, NAMCOR, in collaboration with Halliburton, acquired 10,600km 2D seismic offshore Namibia and a further 3,770 km over Kudu and drilling Kudu 9A-2 and Kudu 9A-3.
-The Kudu 2 well was not tested but Kudu 9A-3 proved dry gas discovery in Lower Cretaceous sands.
+However, 1987-1988 the 2nd Phase of exploration began with SWAKOR, the predecessor company of the present National Oil Company, NAMCOR, in collaboration with Halliburton.
+They acquired 10,600km 2D seismic offshore Namibia and a further 3,770 km over Kudu and drilled Kudu 9A-2 and Kudu 9A-3.
+The Kudu 2 well was not tested but Kudu 9A-3 proved a dry gas discovery in Lower Cretaceous sands.

 Post 1990 the First (1st) Licensing round was held with Five (5) licenses being awarded (Norsk Hydro, Ranger, Sasol, Chevron and Shell).
 Subsequently, in 1995 the Second Licensing round was held and resulted in two new licenses being awarded to Shell with an extension to the existing license that Shell had over the Kudu Field.
 During this period, over 28,000km of 2D seismic was acquired in the respective licenses, as well as 60,000km of multi-client data.